 Vinyl Siding

 Vinyl siding also requires very little maintenance because it is easy to clean and won’t need to be repainted.
-Depending on the type of vinyl siding your choose, you can expect to pay anywhere from $2 – $7 dollars per square foot of materials.
+Depending on the type of vinyl siding you choose, you can expect to pay anywhere from $2 – 7 dollars per square foot of materials.

 Fiber Cement / Engineered Wood Siding